Al-1n/Compton/README.md

 ![](/img/python_icon.png) ![](/img/jupyter_icon.png)

 This repository contains code for the analysis of data from an actual quantum mechanics experiment.
-The experiment utilized a monoenergetic gamma-ray source (Cs-137) and a photomultiplier detector to investigate the angle-dependent energy shift of scattered photons.
+The experiment utilized a monoenergetic gamma-ray source (Cs-137) and a photomultiplier detector to investigate the angle-dependent energy shift of scattered photons from a metal target.
 This investigation provides a practical approach to determining the rest mass of the electron experimentally.

 **Requirements**
 * JupyterLab